My first challenge in 2016 was how to figure out how much raw dog food to feed.

 After multiple requests from newsletter readers, I went ahead and created a solution for aspiring raw feeders who struggle with math.

-It explains how to calculate raw dog food portions for adult dogs, puppies and pregnant dogs, and offers precalculated feeding charts for both BARF and PMR feeding:
+It explains how to calculate raw dog food portions for adult dogs, puppies and pregnant dogs, and offers raw feeding charts for dogs for both BARF and PMR feeding:

 (2) Double Check Your Own Math With Raw Feeding Calculators